Most leaders don’t struggle with vision. They struggle with translation.

 Launch a manager training program

-Implement weekly 1:1 coaching cadence
+Implement a weekly 1:1 coaching cadence

 Introduce a new customer feedback dashboard